 Subject: Salary Increase

 I have been an employee of G.A.L.
-Corporation for 14 years.
+Corporation for five years.
 I have proudly served as the head accountant and made sure to meticulously watch the books.
 It has come to my attention that my salary is not sufficient for the amount of work that I am required to do.

 In my tenure with the company, I have helped through vigorous IRS audits and have always passed any reviews with flying colors.
 I have trained more than 40 personnel for the accounting department, most of who have gone on to bigger and better things.